benhar-dev/tchmi-load-structure-from-json/README.md

-# Simple example of loading a Json file to a PLC array / structure
+# Simple example of loading a Json file to a PLC array / structure (now expanded to support saving)

 ## Disclaimer
 This is a personal guide not a peer reviewed journal or a sponsored publication.
 We make